Where is St James's Park?

 While the exotic animals of the 17th Century are gone, today the park is home to more than 40 species of bids, including ducks, geese, parakeets, white & black swans, and even a squadron of pelican, who were first introduced 350 years ago, and remain one of the strangest sights you will see in Central London.
 They can often be found perched on Pelican Rock beside a beautiful fountain donated by Tiffany & Co and unveiled by the musician Jools Holland.
 Although the lake is populated with plenty of food for them, they are fed fish every day by the wildlife officer as well as receiving regular vitamin supplements.

 St James's Park is not just a place of beauty, but also a place bubbling with history and culture.
 It has played a vital role in many important events and celebrations, from coronations, jubilees, to Blitz spirit and modern day protests.
 Countless artists have found inspiration in the natural landscape around them, but spare a thought for poor Dylan Thomas, who managed to lose the manuscript of his radio play Under Milk Wood in the park in 1953.
-Come and discover more on our Free Royal Westminster Tour!
+To join us for a stroll through St James's Park, check out our Free Royal Westminster Tour!
+Or find all our Free Walking Tours in London here.